iamb4uc/iamb4uc.xyz/content/post/make-a-local-email-spam-filter.md

 date: 2024-02-17T20:29:30+05:30
 draft: false
 description: In this we will be making a email spam filter using a raspberry pi
-tags: [blog, cybersecurity, foss, tech, tutorial]
+tags: [blog, cybersecurity, foss, privacy, tech]
 tableofcontent: true
 ---